haoronlow/Design-Thinking-and-Innovation-Project/README.md

 # Design-Thinking-and-Innovation-Project
-The COVID-19 pandemic altered the dining scene, initially allowing only takeaways and deliveries.
-As dining in resumed with safety measures, concerns arose about crowded hawker centers.
-One issue identified was the proximity of tray return and sink areas, potentially facilitating virus spread through unmasked sink users.

 Due to the COVID-19 pandemic, the eatery scene was completed changed.
 Initially, all dine-in at hawker centres and other eateries were not allowed; only takeaways and deliveries were permitted.
 As the regulations eased off, dining in was now allowed, but with strict safe distancing measures.